Kašperské Hory: History

 Kašperské Hory existed already at the turn of the 13th and 14th centuries as an extensive mining settlement near an important gold-bearing area.
 King John of Bohemia promoted the settlement to a mining town.
 The Kašperk Castle was built above the town by King Charles IV in 1356 to guard the border and protect the trade route and local gold mines.
 The castle also served as one of administrative centres of the Prácheňsko region.
 In 1584, the town became a royal town.

 Declining gold mining was gradually replaced by trade, glassmaking, woodworking, papermaking and cattle breeding.
 In the 19th century, Kašperské Hory was the natural regional centre as the seat of offices and schools.
 It had a German majority.

-After the end of World War I, by 24 November 1918, the town became part of the Czechoslovak Republic.
+After the end of World War I, the town became part of Czechoslovakia.
 After the end of World War II in 1945, the German-speaking population was expelled according to the Potsdam Agreement.

 Transport

-No railway or major roads pass through the municipal territory.
+There are no railway or major roads passing through the municipal territory.
 The town is connectected to its surroundings by the II/145 road.